symfony/symfony-docs/form/bootstrap5.rst

 Error Messages
 --------------

-Unlike the :doc:`Bootstrap 4 theme </form/bootstrap4>`, errors are rendered
-**after** the ``input`` element.
+Unlike in the :doc:`Bootstrap 4 theme </form/bootstrap4>`, errors are rendered **after** the ``input`` element.
 However, this still makes a strong connection between the error and its ``<input>``, as required by the `WCAG 2.0 standard`_.